spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 Options:

-* Auto-apply: Turn on auto-apply and let Ocean automatically attach rules to workloads based on selected criteria.
+* Auto-attach: Turn on auto-attach and let Ocean automatically attach rules to workloads based on selected criteria.
 See [Create or Edit a Right-Sizing Rule](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=create-or-edit-a-right-sizing-rule).
->**Note**: Auto-apply attaches rules to existing and newly-added workloads.
+>**Note**: Auto-attach attaches rules to existing and newly-added workloads.

 * Manual attach: Manually attach a specific right-sizing rule to one or more workloads.